mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>files<strong> `[string]`

-Array Object descriptor that encloses the list of legal documents or files associated with the subscription.
+Array Object descriptor that encloses the list of legal documents or files associated with this subscription.

 <strong>closeDoc<strong> `string`